kevinolega/callcentertrainingtips/_posts/2018-03-29-recommended-podcasts.md

 Podcasts are a good alternate.

+The best thing about podcasts is that podcasts are free.

 Here's a list of podcasts that I listen to.

 ### Make you smarter

 **Let's Know Things**

+Let's know things is hosted by Colin Wright.
+He talks about a wide range of topics.
+My favorites include technology, automation and some news.
+Colin is a great story teller.
+Expect to pick up inspiration on analogies, story telling, making a case and your communication skills in general.
+This is my favorite podcast and I've listened to every episode.

 [link](http://letsknowthings.com/)

 **Freakonomics**